 Perhaps you want to know more about what I mean by ‘negligible’, ‘unfortunate’, ‘human’, and/or ‘inhuman’?” in the table above.
 That’s fair.
 Here’s the rough draft of what I have in mind.

 - Negligible.
-I made an error, but it’s not a big deal.
-It doesn’t have substantially undesirable consequences for anyone.
-In fact, making a fuss about the error is probably a more serious error than the error itself.
+I made an error, but it’s not really bad.
+So it’s not a big deal.
+Making a fuss about it is more of error than the error itself.

 3. An Example

-These days, my partner and I use the first set of distinctions pretty much every time we apologize.
+These days, my spouse and I use the apology distinctions pretty much every time we apologize.

 Nick: I’m sorry honey.

 Nick: Level 3.

 And we add further precision to the conversation with the badness distinctions.

 Hannah: Thanks honey.
 I guess it’s not a big deal.
 It’s just unfortunate.